RanaweeraHK/Data-Structures-2023/README.md

 **Lab 7**

--In lab7 ,we assigned to implement the insertion and deletion operations of binary search tree.
+- In lab7 ,we assigned to implement the insertion and deletion operations of binary search tree.
 For the given inputs , we have to traverse through the tree and outputs the elements in binary search tree.
 User has to input the assigned operation number and the key value.